 My Name is: Mrs Jo Reed

-Description: I am the Nursery teacher at Rendlesham Community Primary School.
+Description: I am a Nursery teacher

 My Name is: Mrs Hazel Fernandes

-Description: I have been in teaching since I graduated from Roehampton University at the age of 21.
+I have been in teaching since I graduated from Roehampton University at the age of 21.
 I started off teaching in KS1 but found my passion for teaching in Early Years when my oldest child turned four.
 I have been teaching this age range for a few years now and really enjoy it.
 It keeps me young and there is always something new and messy to explore!
 At home I have three kids of my own and a lot of pets.
 I enjoy swimming and jumping on the trampoline with my husband and kids.
 I have recently learnt how to ski and enjoy visiting the slopes each year to check I can still do it!

 My Name is: Mrs Francesca Stowe